kakduman/minecraft-server-hosts/README.md

 # Results
 ![image](https://user-images.githubusercontent.com/43528123/112204449-ac53af00-8be1-11eb-8de9-cc13647bd8b7.png)
+### Disclaimers

-The same disclaimer from earlier for emphasis: do **NOT** attempt to make comparisons between hosts if 1 or more of them does not have a confidence interval present.
+- Do **NOT** attempt to make comparisons between hosts if 1 or more of them does not have a confidence interval present.
 Confidence intervals are only available when 3+ measurements of a certain plan have been analyzed.
 More testing is needed to generate a significant comparison.

-Another disclaimer that all results were analyzed by Purpur#7580, the owner of Birdflop.
+- All results were analyzed by Purpur#7580, the owner of Birdflop.
 All tests were conducted with the same methodology, but a disclaimer for this information is still important.

 # Contributing